taxmeifyoucan/pg-bot/readme.md

 At the end of each quarter, the bot produces a report of individuals that do not have any recoreded contribution in the given quarter.
 Regular dev work is easily covered by this approach but research, coordination and similar work that does not produce Github activity might be missed.
 It's possible you haven't commited to any relevant repos during 3 months and if that's the case, you will get notified in a Github issue.
 This notification is meant for those couple of people who need to add their contributions manually by editing their membership file.

+Everyone is encouraged to maintain their file in addition to automatic reporting.
+Make sure your most important work is higlighted there and all relevant repositories are included.

 ## Usage